sena168/asaljalan-front/README.md

+# A learning project

+I'm learning to code [VIDE CODING] and this is the front end part of my own first fullstack app

 # String List App

 A simple full-stack React application that allows users to enter strings and view them in a persistent list.
 The backend is designed to be deployed on Render and the frontend on Vercel.